 - Alternatively, you can use a stick style roller or a massage gun, but foam rolling is still a favorite for me.

 - Stretch.
 Do this after your foam rolling.
 I have a few favorites which target the muscles that contribute to the IT band, but you also want to incorporate stretches for quads and hamstrings in your routine.
-I’ve listed the 3 that I do frequently, but I’m also linking this great article about a variety of IT band stretches!
+I’ve listed the 3 that I do frequently, but I’m also linking this great article about a variety of stretches that help the IT band!

 - Incorporate strength training.
 If you work on strengthening your hip abductors, extensors, and rotators, you can take some stress off of this structure.